 Joining the Marrakesh Treaty is expected to provide:

 - More timely access to a greater variety of accessible format works for New Zealanders with a print disability.
-This will have a range of positive flow-on effects, improving access to education and employment, lifting overall wellbeing and allowing more opportunities for New Zealanders with a print disability to contribute to the economy.
+This will have a range of positive flow-on effects:

 - Better value for money from existing resources (including the Ministry of Education, schools, libraries and prescribed bodies) to provide accessible format works for print disabled New Zealanders.
 Organisations will be able to more easily exchange works across borders, reducing the need for costly local production of works that have been converted into accessible formats in other jurisdictions.